-Net OPEB Liability: Metro Fire's net OPEB liability was measured as of June 30, 2019 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+Net OPEB Liability: Metro Fire's net OPEB liability was measured as of June 30, 2020 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2019.
 Metro Fire's net OPEB liability is measured as the Plan's total OPEB liability, less the Plan's fiduciary net position.